matteing/nix/README.md

 ### What's here?
 I've aimed to create a minimal, pragmatic setup for my machine using Nix.
 I won't go too off the deep-end here, but will try some Nix features to simplify my development environment.

-1. Declarative package & app management
+1. Declarative application management
-2. Flake-based configuration
+2. Flake-based configuration (nix-darwin)
 3. iTerm2 settings support
 4. Home Manager for setting up my Zsh environment
 5. `asdf` for language management